HeeebsInc/WeaponDetection/README.md

 - In the examples above, each model was better at predicting certain features.
 - Non max suppression was different between models
 - Mobilenet is better at predicting objects that are not a weapon (class 0 = no weapon)
+- Based on these images, Mobilenet correctly predicted every image

+### VGG16

 ## LIME: Feature Extraction
 - In this section of the notebook, I use [LIME](https://github.com/marcotcr/lime)- a python package that can be used for feature extraction of black box models